-The publication of Dr Geoffrey Shannon SC's report on the handling of past complaints of abuse at St John Ambulance Ireland (SJAI) remains a landmark moment for the organisation.
+As we have previously stated, the publication of Dr Geoffrey Shannon SC's report on the handling of past complaints of abuse at St John Ambulance Ireland (SJAI) remains a landmark moment for the organisation.
 The report's findings were critical to uncovering the truth regarding the handling of past complaints of abuse at the organisation, and, equally, ensured that our ongoing determination to implementing the recommendations that have been made will ensure robust Safeguarding for all who engage with SJAI.

 On reading our latest response document update, I hope that you are assured that we are doing everything possible to ensure everyone entrusted to our care is safe.
-Securing the appointment of an Independent Safeguarding Lead, reporting directly to the Board, is a key additional resource that will assist SJAI operate to the highest standards in Safeguarding.
+Securing the appointment of an Independent Safeguarding Lead, reporting directly to the Board, has been a key additional resource that is assisting SJAI operate to the highest standards in Safeguarding.

 Once again, as Commissioner, I wish to assure our members and the broader public that the culture that allowed abuse to be perpetrated in our organisation in the past is no longer present within our organisation.
-In line with our Children First obligations, we continue to prioritise best practice safeguarding guidelines and principles.
+In line with our Children First obligations, we continue to prioritise best practice safeguarding guidelines and principles which we remain fully committed to implementing.
 As I have noted before, the Independent Review has served to strengthen our ability to provide a safe environment for all children, especially our volunteers, as well as recipients of our voluntary aid services, but consistent implementation and oversight remains essential.